SamsungSLAV/festral/README.md

 There are available test configuration fields, which will be expanded to the real value by preprocessor:

-`repo`, `parser`, `name`, `target`, `yaml`.
+`repo`, `parser`, `name`, `target`, `yaml`, `testOutFile`.

 For check syntax of test case file use command
 ```
 festral check <FILENAME>
 ```
-In case errors this commant will print it, otherwise file parsed with dummy test data will be printed.
+In case of errors this commant will print it, otherwise file parsed with dummy test data will be printed.

+`festral check` command allows to specify own values of test configuration by options (see `festral check --help` or `man festral check` for details).

 ------------------

 ### How it works

-The typical usage example for automated running tests with `cron`:
+The usage example for automated running tests with `cron`:

 ```
-0 21 * * * ./bin/festral build -b /home/bin/festral-build.config.json -r /home/secos-repo/
+0 21 * * * ./bin/festral build -b /home/bin/festral-build.config.json -r /home/repos/
 0 0 * * * ./bin/festral test -r /home/bin/festral-test.config.json
 0 2 * * * ./bin/festral --html-report -o /home/www/reports/$(date +\%Y\%m\%d\%H\%M).html -f /home/www/template.html
 ```